Rapid Dispute Resolution (RDR) Explained & Simplified

-The action that Rapid Dispute Resolution takes is based on a defined set of rules that you create.
+The action that RDR takes is based on a defined set of rules that you create.
 The characteristics of each dispute will be compared to your chosen response criteria.
 Then, the dispute will either be refunded or the case will advance to a chargeback.

 You can base your response rules on the following elements:

 - Authorization date and time

 - Transaction amount

 - Dispute category